SoftwareAG/nyoka/README.md

 ## Overview

-Nyoka is a Python library for comprehensive support of the latest PMML (PMML 4.4) standard.
+Nyoka is a Python library for comprehensive support of the latest PMML (PMML 4.4) standard plus plus extensions for data preprocessing, script execution and highly compacted representation of deep neural networks.
 Using Nyoka, Data Scientists can export a large number of Machine Learning and Deep Learning models from popular Python frameworks into PMML by either using any of the numerous included ready-to-use exporters or by creating their own exporter for specialized/individual model types by simply calling a sequence of constructors.

 Besides about 500 Python classes which each cover a PMML tag and all constructor parameters/attributes as defined in the standard, Nyoka also provides an increasing number of convenience classes and functions that make the Data Scientist’s life easier for example by reading or writing any PMML file in one line of code from within your favorite Python environment.